davidorgill/slate-catalog/incubator/check-mk/check-mk/README.md

 `tar -zxvf <your_checkmk-rawedition-1.5.tar.gz>`

 Now that you have downloaded the source code you are ready to start check-mk's walk through for [Monitoring Kubernetes](https://checkmk.com/cms_monitoring_kubernetes.html).
-Again, make sure to refer to the guidelines below to simply the process.
+Again, make sure to refer to the guidelines below to simplify the process.